 After the close of the Second World War, the Soviet Union confiscated much of eastern Germany’s industrial capacity, including many of its workers.
 Included were some abandoned workshops of the firm of Carl Plath.
 In recent years, two models of Russian sextants have found their way on to the market in reasonable numbers, the earlier SNO-M and the later SNO-T. These are sometimes incorrectly represented as CHO-M and CHO-T respectively: the cyrillic letter that looks like a Roman C represents the S sound in English and the letter that looks like a Roman H represents the N sound.
 The letters SNO-M represent the Russian for “Navigational sextant with illumination, marine” and the T of SNO-T represents “tropicalised”.

 Carl Plath sextants of the wartime years are very collectible and sell for relatively high prices.
-It is not generally realised that the SNO-M is not merely a copy of the C Plath sextant but is effectively identical to it.
+It is not generally realised that the SNO-M is not merely a copy of the C Plath sextant but is effectively almost identical to it.
 The frames are pressure die-cast in aluminium alloy.
 This means that molten metal is injected under pressure at several points into a closed, re-usable metal mould and the pressure maintained until the metal has set.
 It gives accurate, stable castings that need little or no subsequent finishing.
-Careful comparison of the C Plath and the SNO-M sextant frames has convinced me that both types were cast in the same mould (Update July 2010:I no longer have this conviction.
+Careful comparison of the C Plath and the SNO-M sextant frames at first convinced me that both types were cast in the same mould (Update July 2010:I no longer have this conviction.
 I believe I was comparing a re-worked SNO-M masquerading as a wartime Plath).
 The same applies to other items, like the mirror cells, shade mounts and mountings and micrometer parts.
 The method of securing the sextant in the case is the same: the same bakelite handle has a brass-lined hole in it through which a spring-loaded latch passes, while the legs are located in rubber-lined pockets.

 The two parts of the SNO-M sextant which do show some points of difference are the index arm and the telescope.
 The index arm in the Plath was usually a flat strip of metal attached to the index arm expansion by four screws, whereas in the SNO-M it is an aluminium pressing with a median reinforcing rib.
 The telescope is almost cetainly by Zeiss, as Zeiss-Jena fell within the Russian sphere.
 An inverting telescope, it magnifies x 6 and the objective lens is 30 mm in diameter.
 Focussing is by means of a friction mounted draw tube and there are four cross wires that form a square to help in collimation and to ensure that observations are made in the centre of the field of view.
 All the lenses are bloomed to reduce stray reflections and light loss.
 Blooming was a war time German military secret.
 The wartime C Plath had a x 3 “star” telescope in a variety of external forms(Update July 2010: I now believe that the form was constant throught the war).